agentiqs/docs/docs/python-sdk/user-guide/index.md

 # Introduction

-Welcome to MCP Kit, a powerful Python SDK for building and integrating with Model Context Protocol (MCP) servers and clients.
+Welcome to MCP Kit, a powerful Python SDK developing and optimizing multi-agent AI systems.

 ## What is MCP Kit?

 MCP Kit provides a comprehensive set of tools for:

-- **Creating MCP Servers**: Build custom MCP servers with ease
+- **Creating MCP Servers**: Build custom MCP servers from heterogeneous sources with ease
 - **Client Integration**: Connect to existing MCP servers from your applications
-- **Proxy Configurations**: Set up sophisticated routing and processing pipelines
+- **Proxy Configurations**: Set up sophisticated routing and mocking strategies
 - **Adapter Support**: Integrate with popular frameworks like OpenAI, LangGraph, and more

 ## Key Features